-ACGA is a member driven organization.
-Members have the opportunity to participate in the policy making process during the Winter Meeting and Summer Convention.
+ACGA is a member-driven organization.
+Members have the opportunity to participate in the policy-making process during the Winter Meeting and Summer Convention.
 These policies are what drive the organization through the next year.

-Policy Development is where ACGA’s members, through our grassroot focus, create directives for the organization.
+Policy Development is where ACGA’s members, through our grassroots focus, create directives for the organization.
 The Cattle Growers’ Policy Book allows the members of the organization to establish the stances ACGA staff and leadership will take on issues and challenges that might face our industry.
 Creating policy is one step in taking a proactive stance in the fight to protect our industry.
 Here is a graphic that shows the policy development process along with instructions that detail how to participate in the conversation.